KIT-MRT/rosinterface_handler/README.md

 # rosparam_handler
 ## Package Summary
 A unified parameter handler for nodes with automatic code generation.
-Save time on defining your parameters.
+Save time on defining your parameters, publishers and subscribers.
 No more redundant code.
 Easy error checking.
 Make them dynamic with a single flag.

 - Maintainer status: maintained
 - Maintainer: Claudio Bandera <cbandera@posteo.de>